ivangfr/springboot-jpa-studies/README.md

 ## Running tests

 - In a terminal, make sure you are in `springboot-jpa-studies` root folder

+- The commands below will run the test cases of all modules.
+In order to run just the tests of a specific module che the module README.

-- Make sure you don't have docker-compose `MySQL` and `PostgreSQL` containers running.
-During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.
+  > During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.

-- Running test cases
+  > jpa-datetime producer and consumer don't have test cases

-  - For one specific module
+  - **Using MySQL**
     ```
-    ./mvnw clean test --projects jpa-associations
-    ./mvnw clean test --projects jpa-batch
-    ./mvnw clean test --projects jpa-locking
+    ./mvnw clean test -DargLine="-Dspring.profiles.active=mysql-test"
     ```
-    > **Note:** jpa-datetime producer and consumer don't have test cases

-  - For all modules
+  - **Using PostgreSQL**
     ```
-    ./mvnw clean test
+    ./mvnw clean test -DargLine="-Dspring.profiles.active=postgres-test"
     ```
+    > **Note:** jpa-locking test is failing.
+The problem is while calling `getAvailableLife` in `redeemStars` of `PlayerServiceImpl` class.
+It's always returning a `life` with id `1`.
+It's different when using `mysql-test` profile that returns different ids.

 ## TODO

-- How to run `./mvnw clean test` selecting the database, `MySQL` or `PostgreSQL`?
+- Fix `jpa-locking` tests when using PostgreSQL